Museums for history buffs in Stockholm

 - K.A.
 Almgren Silk Weaving & Museum – The last silk weaving mill in the Nordic region.
 The industrial Södermalm museum tells both the local history of K.A.
 Almgren's factory, the rise and fall of the Swedish silk industry, and women's role in industrialization.

 - The Medieval Museum – The Medieval Museum takes visitors back to Stockholm's beginnings.
 The collection displays archeological finds and objects – many of which were found during various construction projects – to show daily life during the city's first decades.
-The museum is currently closed for relocation but still organizes guided tours and public lectures.
+The museum is closed for relocation but organizes guided tours and public lectures.

 Stockholm's art scene – Museums and attractions